Anti-Corruption and Civil Rights Commission: Chairpersons of the Commission

-Structure of ACRC
+Structure

 ACRC consists of a total of 15 commissioners including 1 Chairman (minister-level), 3 Vice-Chairmen (vice minister-level), 3 Standing Commissioners and 8 Non-standing Commissioners.
 To deal with administrative tasks, the secretariat is set up, divided into three bureaus of Ombudsman, Anti-Corruption and Administrative Appeals.
 They are headed by each vice-chairman.
 The status and independence in work of all commissioners are guaranteed by the law.